gogins/cloud-5/README.md

 soundfiles.
 The maximum resolution of such soundfiles is floating-point samples at 48 KHz, significantly higher resolution than the CD format.

+To set this up on the Mac, open the Audio MIDI Setup app, click on the `+` at the bottom, and click on Create Multi-Ouput Device, including both your standard audio output and BlackHole.
+Then, in the Sound settings, select that Multi-Output Device as the default output.
+Finally, in your DAW or recording software, select BlackHole as the audio input device.

 ## Getting Started

 ### Pre-requisites